UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 ### Customer environment configuration

-Ensure the following ports listed below are permitted on both your perimeter and operating system firewalls.
+Ensure the following ports listed below are permitted on both your perimeter and operating system firewalls from the UKCloud management bubble subnet.
+UKCloud will provide you with the subnet.

 #### Linux (Agent-based)